 Showing Off VMFA’s Priceless Faberge Eggs

-When the Virginia Museum of Fine Arts sent their world-renowned Fabergé exhibit out on a four-year international tour in 2012, they looked at it as an opportunity to modernize the then-vacant gallery space.
+When the Virginia Museum of Fine Arts sent their world-renowned Fabergé exhibit out on a four-year international tour in 2012, they looked at it as an opportunity to modernize the then-vacant gallery space into an interactive, digital exhibit.
 The idea was to arm visitors with greater digital capabilities so that they could experience the museum’s collection of Faberge’s famous eggs in an entirely new and interactive way.

-Beginning in 2016, Arqspin worked with the VMFA to create 360° spins of their five eggs.
+Beginning in 2016, Arqspin worked with the VMFA to create 360° images of their five eggs.
 These Fabergé eggs can famously open up to reveal a “secret” inside, so Arqspin took multiple spins of the eggs closed, open, and with their unique contents showing.
-These videos now allow both online and in-person visitors to study the intricacies of the priceless eggs like never before, creating the type of enhanced visitor experience that had been a longtime focus for the museum.
+These videos now allow both online and in-person visitors to the digital exhibit to study the intricacies of the priceless eggs like never before, creating the type of enhanced visitor experience that had been a longtime focus for the museum.

 “It was important for us to allow better access to individuals both onsite and offsite.
 These views allow the ability for closer looking, which is always one of our goals.”